zulfaha/sql-customer-analytics/README.md

 # SQL Customer Analytics: Brazilian E-Commerce

 ## 1. Summary
-Analysis of 99,441 customers, 112,650 order items, and 103,886 payments from the Brazilian Olist platform.
-Identified geographic concentration risks, delivery performance gaps, and revenue drivers.
-Full technical documentation available in [Appendix](#appendix) and [SQL files](/queries/).
+An exploratory SQL analysis of 99,000+ real Brazilian e-commerce orders from the Olist public dataset on Kaggle.
+The goal was to answer practical business questions a data analyst might actually be asked, covering customer geography, operations, logistics, revenue, and retention.
+All queries are written in PostgreSQL.
+[Appendix](#appendix) and [SQL files](/queries/).

 ## Dataset